Pro-tutorials/jest/README.md

 ### One-Time Setup

-- `beforeAll` and `beforeAll` : run a setup function before all or after all tests in test suite.
+- `beforeAll` and `afterAll` : run a setup function before all or after all tests in test suite.

 - [handlePetsDatabase](./examples/example-12/handlePetsDatabase.js)